for Veterans and the Public

 - When you are HIV-positive, you may need to eat more.
 Be sure to eat a diet that is high in proteins and calories.

 - Exercise can stimulate your appetite and make you feel like eating more.

 - Drink plenty of liquids to help your body deal with any medications you are taking.
 If you are vomiting or have diarrhea, you will need to drink more than usual.

 - Practice food safety.
 Keep your kitchen clean, wash foods, and be careful about food preparation and storage.
-If your tap water isn't pure, drink bottled water.
+If your tap water isn't pure, drink filtered or bottled water.